 It surely is.
 But not impossible.
 If a dumb-f***ing-bugger like me can, you can, everyone in this world can.

-My 4-year-long sabbatical taught me good lessons. it taught me to open my eyes, heart, and mind and look at the world in a different way.
-It made me more kind, more loving, more compassionate and more grateful.
+My 4-year-long sabbatical taught me good lessons. it taught me to open my eyes, heart, and mind and look at the world differently.
+It made me kinder, more loving, more compassionate, and more grateful.

 In a nutshell, it made me simpler.

 I realized that I don’t need much — in a material and spiritual sense — to be truly happy in life.
 It’s just the little and basic stuff that matters to me.